-If you checked out my post Gardening Corner for the Kids you know I set some big pots in the corner of the yard and got the kids some gardening tools and watering cans.
+We made a little gardening corner in the yard just for the kids with some gardening tools and watering cans.
 While they did plant some seeds, the real star of the corner is the pile of leftover potting soil.
 I know this sounds too simple, but I really could have gotten away with just dumping a big bag of dirt in the corner of the yard.
 They dig in it.
 They have dirt fights.
 They make mud pies.
 They drive their toy cars through it.
 They make dirt roads out of it.
 They just really enjoy this pile of dirt.

 5. Eating Outside